-Member of the Young Professionals Board of the Chicago Bar Foundation, the

-- charitable arm of the Chicago Bar Association; - 2010 & 2011 Vice Chair of the Board of Directors for the Greater O'Hare Association, & Chair of the Government Affairs Team; - Board Chairman for the YMCA Alliance, the workforce development arm of the YMCA's of Metropolitan Chicago; - Member of the Board of Directors for ChildServ (www.childserv.org), a 100plus year old child & family advocacy, housing & adoption organization. - Member of the Board of Directors for The Lakeside Community Committee, a 45 year old child & family advocacy, housing & adoption agency; & - Member of the Board of Directors for Youth Outreach Services, a 50+ year old teen advocacy, housing & direct service organization in Chicago.
+- Member of the Young Professionals Board of the Chicago Bar Foundation, the charitable arm of the Chicago Bar Association; - 2010-2012 Vice Chair of the Board of Directors for the GOA; - Board Chairman for the YMCA Alliance, the workforce development arm of the YMCA's of Metropolitan Chicago; - Member of the Board of Directors for ChildServ, a 100-plus year old child & family advocacy, housing & adoption organization. - Member of the Board of Directors for The Lakeside Community Committee, a 45 year old child & family advocacy, housing & adoption agency; & - Member of the Board of Directors for Youth Outreach Services, a 50+ year old teen advocacy, housing & direct service organization in Chicago. - Member of the Board of Directors for the Small Business Advocacy Council